Tropskee/React-Personal-Website/README.md

+# My Personal Website
-# Welcome to my personal website code repository.
-Feel free to take a look at the final project here - personal-website.
+Welcome to my personal website code repository, feel free to take a look at the live website here - personal-website.

 # Getting Started with Create React App